 Five alternative crossing locations and eight configurations were considered in the Caltrans 2020 Project Study Report-Project Development Support (PSR-PDS; Caltrans 2020a).
-The alternatives were as follows:
+The alternatives for one wildlife crossing and one separate or combined regional multi-use trail crossing were as follows:

 - 1. A wildlife undercrossing near the existing Ravine Culvert, PM 5.1 - 2.
 A wildlife undercrossing near the existing Trout Creek Culvert, PM 5 - 3.
 A combined wildlife and trail overcrossing near the existing San Jose Water tanks and treatment facilities, PM 4.8 - 3A.
 A trail overcrossing near the existing San Jose Water tanks and treatment facilities, PM 4.8 - 4.
 A combined wildlife and trail undercrossing between Montevina Road and Alma Bridge Road, PM 4.6 - 4A.
 A trail undercrossing between Montevina Road and Alma Bridge Road, PM 4.6 - 5.
 A combined wildlife and trail overcrossing at a service road on-ramp, PM 5.25 - 5A.
-A trail overcrossing at a service road on-ramp, PM 5.25
+A trail overcrossing at a service road on-ramp, PM 5.25 ultimately rejected and withdrawn from further study.
+An explanation of these other alternatives is provided in Sections 1.9.1.1 through 1.9.2.4, following the map.

 Alternatives 2, 3a, and 5a have been advanced for consideration in this environmental document.
 The Build Alternative with Southern Overcrossing includes PSR-PDS Alternatives 2 and 3a, and the Build Alternative with Northern Overcrossing includes PSR-PDS Alternatives 2 and 5a.
-The other alternatives listed above and shown in Figure 1.9-1 were ultimately rejected and withdrawn from further study.
-An explanation of these other alternatives is provided below following the map.
+The other alternatives listed above and shown in Figure 1.9-1 were